driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ### 3.1 Compute Resource Management

 Compute resources were created and managed within Azure ML.
-This included setting up an Azure ML compute cluster to make the training faster since I had to preprocess 9 imagesets into a train/test split.
+This included setting up an Azure ML compute cluster instead of a compute instance to make the training faster (more nodes) since I had to preprocess 9 imagesets into a train/test split.

 <summary><b>Compute Cluster</b></summary>
 <img src="./images/computecluster.png" alt="compute_cluster" width="1000"/>